 I try to expand on Henshall’s book.
 If possible I also try make short entries in the style of Henshall.
 Those parts are the boxes with a black border and yellow background at the top.

-Sometimes I make similarly short entries that depart from Henshall’s style.
+Sometimes I make top entries that depart from Henshall’s style.
+I try to be brief, but usually elaborate.
 Those are in green boxes with white background.

 Note: as of the summer of 2016 there exists a book called The compete guide to Japanese kanji, that deals with the new set of 2136 kanji.
 Supposedly it is an update of Henshall’s A guide to remembering Japanese characters, written by Christopher Seeley and Kenneth G. Henshall (with Jiageng Fan), but it feels more like a complete rewrite.
 Considering the style is very different and that Seeley is named as the first author, I suspect it’s actually written by Seeley.

 See my bibliography for a full list of the books I use.
 Let me know if you want information about a specific graph.